What is Truth?

 So we accept the biblical accounts on the basis of historical fact; they are true, they actually happened.
 But was God involved?
 After all, an earthquake might have occurred by chance just when the Israelites blew their trumpets and shouted, so felling the walls of Jericho.
 And David might just have been very lucky with his sling.
 We cannot prove that God was involved at each event, but if John tries to remove God from these (and many other) quite extraordinary historical events, he would have to generate some quite extraordinary explanations.
 Who told Daniel the King’s dream for example, or who blinded Paul on the Damascus road?

 John needs to discredit these and the many other biblical examples in order to establish his case.
 On the basis of historical fact, Mary’s case is the more credible, although it cannot be absolutely proven simply on historical grounds.
-The Bible claims her assertion is in fact an absolute truth – God is personal.
+On the other hand, the Bible claims her assertion is in fact an absolute truth – God is personal.
 Such truth is not relative to culture or time, it is outside the influence of man, it is non-negotiable.

 The Source of Absolute Truth